1930 Madras Presidency Legislative Council election

 The fourth legislative council election to Madras Presidency after the establishment of dyarchical system of government by the Government of India Act, 1919 in September 1930.
 Justice party won the election and P. Munuswamy Naidu became the First Minister.
 The main opposition party - Swaraj Party did not contest the elections due to its participation in the Civil Disobedience Movement.

 Background

 The election was held amid the severe world economic depression.
 Justice party decided to open its doors for Brahmans after a resolution made in the executive committee meeting held on 15 June 1930.
 Congress decided to boycott the election again in a meeting held in Lahore in 1929.
 17 of its council members including Sathyamurthy, resigned their membership.
 Though the Congress did not participate in the election, it allowed its individual members like Swami Venkatachalam Chettiar and R. K. Shanmugam Chettiar to contest as Independents.
 Therefore, the contest was solely between the Justice Party and what was called Independent Nationalist party (former ministerialists) headed by P. Subbarayan.
-Justice party's leader, Raja of Panagal had died on 16 December 1928 and it was led by P. Munuswamy Naidu.
+Justice party's leader, Raja of Panagal had died on 16 December 1928 and it was led by B. Munuswamy Naidu.
 It had a tumultuous relationship with Subbarayan's Independent Nationalists - cooperating in some issues and openly quarreling on some other.